daguayoso/project/README.md

-# This is our project.
+# Our backend is located in group-project-server